 - have a supervisor-approved professional development plan that identifies specific skills, knowledge, or abilities related to volunteer management that require formal training or education.

-- complete proposed professional development activity by Dec 1 of the current year, if awarded support.
+- able to complete proposed professional development activity by December 31 of the year in which the award is made.

 The Maine Commission for Community Service is the state government partner of the Corporation for National and Community Service, the federal agency that administers AmeriCorps, Senior Corps, and Volunteer Generation programs.